The pyramid of needs

 - Inability to see the big picture

-In the list above, we could add life’s adversities (financial, health or others) which can get us stuck for years in the lower steps of the pyramid.
-However, life is full with examples of people, which despite the amazingly difficult circumstances they faced, managed to reach their self-fulfillment.
+In the list above, we could add life’s adversities like financial, health or other.
+These can get us stuck for years in the lower steps of the pyramid.
+However, life is full with examples of people who proved the opposite.
+They reached self-fulfillment, despite the amazingly difficult circumstances they met.
 Adversities not only stopped them, but on the contrary they helped them take-off.

-Characteristics and behavior of people who can reach self-actualization
+Characteristics and behavior of people who reach self-actualization

-- They follow a responsible and objective life approach, taking responsibility for their actions and decisions.
+- They follow a responsible and objective life approach, with full responsibility for their actions and decisions.
 In addition, they are honest and never fake.

-- Exceptionally creative: they enjoy trying new things, instead of choosing the known, easy paths and they are reconciled with uncertainty.
+- Exceptionally creative: always enjoying to try new things, instead of choosing the known, easy paths.
+They are reconciled with uncertainty.

 - They are authentic and develop their own views, instead of adopting the dominant standpoint of tradition, authority or majority.

-- They appreciate deeply the small pleasures and live life as if they were small children with supreme concentration, amusement and devotion.
+- Appreciate deeply the small pleasures of life.
+They live as if they were small children with supreme concentration, amusement and devotion.

-- Privacy and personal time are of top importance to them: they often choose loneliness so they can think and create without any interference.
+- They value their privacy and personal time.
+Often, they choose loneliness so they can think and create without any interference.

 - Finally, they have a clear sense of what is important to them and what isn’t.
-They are ready to pay the price, in order to enjoy more of their time with what’s important and less with all the rest.
+Therefore, they spend more of their time with what’s important and much less with all the rest.

-So there seems to be another, safer way to self-actualization and this is nothing else than make friends with difficulties, welcoming instead of avoiding them.
+So there seems to be another, safer way to self-actualization.
+This is nothing else than make friends with difficulties.
+Learn to welcome instead of avoid them.
 The hard way seems to go there much more efficiently than the easy one.